chadkluck/npm-chadkluck-cache-data/README.md

 1. Set up an S3 bucket (Your application wil store cache data in /cache)
 2. Create a DynamoDb table
-3. Create a Parameter in SSM Parameter store `/app/my_cool_app/crypt_secureDataKey` and set the secret text to a x character length hex value.
+3. Create a Parameter in SSM Parameter store `/app/my_cool_app/crypt_secureDataKey` and set the secret text to a 64 character length hex value.
+(64 hex characters because we are using a 256 bit key and cipher (`aes-256-ofb`)in the example below)
 4. Make sure you set up IAM policies to allow you Lambda function access to the S3 bucket, DynamoDb table, and SSM Parameter store.

 Once the S3 bucket, DynamoDb table, and SSM Parameter are set up we can focus on your Lambda function.